List of Lupin III characters: Albert d'Andrésy

-Albert d'Andrésy (アルベール・ダンドレジー, Arubēru Dandorejī), introduced in Lupin the 3rd Part 5, is member of France's Central Directorate of the Judicial Police who was originally Lupin's partner in crime.
+Albert d'Andrésy (アルベール・ダンドレジー, Arubēru Dandorejī), introduced in the Part 5 series, is member of France's Central Directorate of the Judicial Police who was originally Lupin's partner in crime.
 Albert is referenced by Lupin as the "man who abandoned Lupin" since Albert left thievery for a more lucrative path in the government with ambitions of controlling France.
 Posing as their mentor Gaston, Albert tricks Lupin in acquiring a copy of black notebook detailing corruption and scandals in the French government.
 However, he is forced to side with Lupin when the notebook fell into the hands of assassins working for presidential candidate Calvess.
 He would play a role in taking down ShakeHands by convincing the world governments declare it a terrorist organization and recruits Enzo's partner Ling to aid him in his rise to power.
 Albert is shown to be gay, depicted in his debut episode alongside his boyfriend, a photographer named Tickey Pasco.
 He is voiced by Kenjiro Tsuda in Japanese, and by Kaiser Johnson in English.